-I hope I have convinced my readers that McCarthy’s idiosyncratic use of punctuation is stylized.
+I hope I have persuaded my readers that McCarthy’s idiosyncratic use of punctuation is stylized.
 It most certainly is not unnecessary.
 One of the lessons that we can derive from the novels of McCarthy is how to apply typography in literary craftsmanship.
-If we adhere slavishly to the conventions of punctuation, our writing will resemble our speech.
-Our writing will no longer be writing in the strictest sense of the word.
+Punctuation opens or closes the doors of meaning.
 Let me invent my own ambiguously commaless sentence for the purposes of elucidation.
 If I write, “I want to eat my parrot William,” this would seem to signify that I want to eat a parrot named William, a parrot that belongs to me.
 However, what happens if the comma is explicitly absent?
 Three contradictory interpretations are then possible: 1.)
 The narrator may be expressing the desire to eat a parrot that belongs to him or her, a parrot named William; 2.)
 The narrator, apparently, wants to eat a parrot that belongs to him or her and is addressing this remark to someone named William (“I want to eat my parrot, William”); 3.)
 The narrator may be expressing the desire to eat in general, and this comment is directed at his or her parrot, the name of which is William (“I want to eat, my parrot William”).
 Punctuation, depending on how it is used, can restrict or expand meaning.
 Commas articulate, determine meaning.
 The absence of a comma, on the other hand, opens up semantic possibilities inherent to language.
-Its absence opens the doors of language.
+Its absence opens the doors of ambiguity.

 As I suggested above, McCarthy’s refusal to punctuate in the conventional manner is also intimately connected to the internal struggles of the main character and, perhaps, the psychology of the author.
-The narrator eschews commas because he fears the past.
-I suspect that, similarly, McCarthy’s aversion to punctuation bespeaks a futile desire to escape history (a desire that he shares with Joyce, Artaud, and innumerable other writers) — a charmingly fragile and recognizably human desire.
+The narrator eschews commas because he fears death.
+I suspect that, similarly, McCarthy’s aversion to punctuation bespeaks a futile desire to escape his mortality–a charmingly fragile and recognizably human desire.

 “[E]ver is no time at all” .

-The thrusting momentum of McCarthy’s language fertilizes my suspicion that THE ROAD is also a book about time.
-More precisely, a book about time’s three impossibilities: the impossibility of ridding oneself of the past, the impossibility of eternalizing the present, and the impossibility of encompassing the future.
+The thrusting momentum of McCarthy’s language fertilizes my suspicion that The Road is also a book about time.
+More precisely, a book about time’s three impossibilities: the impossibility of ridding oneself of the past completely, the impossibility of eternalizing the present, and the impossibility of encompassing the future.

 The future is essentially unpredictable for the son, and the reader has no idea, at the novel’s close, what will become of him.
 Will the son survive?
-Will he be bred for cannibal meat?
-An infinitude of possibilities… And here we come to yet another strange intimacy between McCarthy’s singular style of punctuating and not punctuating and one of the leitmotifs of his extraordinary novel: The eerily open-ended “conclusion” of THE ROAD is no conclusion at all, a conclusion without a period.
-And the novel lives on inside of the reader’s head and heart, growing within like a vicious monster fungus.
+Will he be bred for cannibal meat, for anthropophagous delicacies?
+An infinitude of possibilities… And here we come to yet another strange intimacy between McCarthy’s singular style of punctuating and not punctuating and one of the leitmotifs of his novel: The eerily open-ended “conclusion” of THE ROAD is no conclusion at all, a conclusion without a period.
+And the novel lives on inside of the reader’s head and heart, growing within as if it were a vicious monster fungus.